do-2k25-28/do-place/README.md

 If your database use the default user and/or doesn't have a password you can skip setting them.

-If you don't set the `FRONTEND_ORIGIN` variable, the backend will use `*` for its CORS allowed origin which is not recommended in production!
+If you don't set the `FRONTEND_ORIGIN` variable, the backend will use `*` for its CORS allowed origin which is not allowed in production!

 #### Docker